Parameter control for eccentric, precessing binary black hole simulations with SpEC: Initial conditions for Numerical Relativity

 We fit the numerical data with Eq.~\eqref{eqn:fittingmodel} to extract the orbital parameters, $\vec{\theta}_{\rm orb}=(a,e,\ell)$.
 This is a seven-parameter nonlinear fit, but the values of four of the parameters $(C_1,C_2, C_3, C_4)$ are not used in any of the subsequent formulas.
 First, we must choose a reference time, $t_T$, the beginning of the fitting interval.
 In Fig.~\ref{fig:method}, this interval is indicated by the white region to the right of the dotted line ($t = t_T$).
 Our motivation for choosing $t_T$ is twofold.
 First, we only want to fit the trajectory after junk radiation has ended.
 Second, we require $t_T$ to be a multiple of the orbital period such that the BHs have returned as closely as possible to their starting positions.
 Both requirements are met with $t_T$ set to 1 orbital period, in practice occurring on the order of $\sim 300$\,M into the simulation evolution.
 Currently, we cap $t_T$ at $500$ M but could update the determination of the end of junk radiation using Ref.~\cite{pretto2024automateddeterminationendtime}.
 We implement a cap in the event $5\pi / \Omega_0$ yields an inefficiently large $t_T$.

 Next, we must decide how long to evolve the BBH after $t_T$.
 We motivate this choice with three arguments.
 First, the fitting window must be short to mitigate computational cost for the trial simulation whose main goal is to evaluate Eq.~\eqref{eq:deltax_NR} and provide improved initial parameters.

-Second, the eccentricity, semi-major axis, and mean anomaly are PN parameters that evolve due to radiation reaction and become ill-defined close to merger.
+Second, the eccentricity, semimajor axis, and mean anomaly are PN parameters that evolve due to radiation reaction and become ill defined close to merger.
 The fitting window must therefore both be short and as far away from merger as possible.
 Third, since we are fitting harmonic functions, at least a few orbits are required to achieve enough precision.
 In practice, we evolve the trial simulation for a little less than 5 orbits up to a final time $T_{\rm end} = 10\pi/\Omega_0$, calculated based on the initial orbital angular frequency.
 The PN fit then occurs between times $t_T$ and $T_{\rm end}$.

-\subsection{Updating the Input Parameters}
+\subsection{Updating the input parameters}

 At this stage, we have performed a trial simulation with input parameters $\vec{\theta}_{\rm ID}^{\,(i)}$ and spins $\vec{\chi}_{A}^{\,(i)}(t=0)$.
 Using Eq.~\eqref{eqn:fittingmodel}, we have fitted the evolved trajectory to obtain orbital parameters $\vec{\theta}_{\rm orb}^{\,(i)}$.
 Using the simulation data, we also read off spins $\tilde{\chi}_A^{(i)}(t=t_T)$.
 The next step is to use this information to compute updated initial-data parameters for the next iteration.
 We introduce two independent update procedures for the orbit and spins.